-The Statewide Interoperability Coordinator (SWIC), a role filled by the Executive Officer of the WCC, and with the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency Emergency Communications Division (CISA-ECD) have worked to develop, implement, and update the Mississippi Statewide Communication Interoperability Plan (SCIP).
+The Statewide Interoperability Coordinator (SWIC), a role filled by WCC Staff, and with the US Department of Homeland Security's Cybersecurity and Infrastructure Security Agency Emergency Communications Division (CISA-ECD) have worked to develop, implement, and update the Mississippi Statewide Communication Interoperability Plan (SCIP).
 The SCIP is a critical strategic planning tool to help prioritize resources, establish or strengthen governance, and address gaps associated with interoperable and emergency communications.
 The SCIP closely aligns with the WCC's State Strategic Plan and is updated on a regular basis.

-Mississippi has taken significant steps towards achieving interoperable emergency communications, including the build-out of MSWIN, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
+Mississippi has achieved significant steps in interoperable emergency communications, including the build-out of MSWIN, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
 However, more remains to be done to achieve Mississippi's vision.
 It is also important to note that this work is part of a continuous cycle as Mississippi will always need to plan and prepare in order to adapt to issues surrounding operability, interoperability, geography, aging equipment/systems, and emerging technologies.